Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * **Islandora Ingest Mapping**

 ![webform_10.png](/how_to_documentation/images/webform_10.png)

+* Figure 9: Configuring the Islandora settings for the webform (part 3 of 3)

 *
   * TROUBLESHOOTING: If you get this message: "Islandora Simple Text Content Model provides no datastreams populated from this webform."